AlexisMasseron/copyrightly.io/README.md

     ✓ should fail when trying to re-initialize it
 ```

-Finally, the *Manifestations* contract uses the *ExpirableLib* and *Evidencable* libraries, detailed next, to make
+Finally, the *Manifestations* contract uses the *ExpirableLib* library and extends the *Evidencable* contract,
-it possible to overwrite manifestations have not received any authorship evidence before an expiry time.
+detailed next, to make it possible to overwrite manifestations have not received any authorship evidence before
+an expiry time.

 The test validates that a manifestation can be re-registered after it has expired, but only if it hasn't
 received any authorship evidence.

-To do so, a new version of the Manifestations contract is deployed with a time to expiry of 2 seconds.
+To do so, a new version of the Manifestations contract is deployed with a
-Re-registration is possible just after more than 2 seconds, but just if no evidence has been added.
+time to expiry of 2 seconds.
+Re-registration is possible just after more than 2 seconds, but just if no evidence
+has been added.

 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)
 ```